Report Urges Office of Energy Efficiency and Renewable Energy to Adopt Best Practices in R&D Management Processes

-“Business as usual will not work,” said James Turner, senior counsel and director of energy programs at APLU.
-“Both the Congress and the Obama Administration are expecting unprecedented energy savings from new energy efficiency technologies and dramatically increased production of renewable energy.
+as usual will not work,” said James Turner, senior counsel and director of energy programs at APLU.
+“Both the and the Administration are expecting unprecedented energy savings from new technologies and dramatically increased production of renewable energy.
 Technologies based on EERE research are expected to be deployed in a fraction of the time they have been in the past.
 Robust merit review practices alone will not ensure the results of today’s research projects are available in 2015 or 2020 in a form that industry can demonstrate and deploy them, but it will be step forward.”

 The report is the result of the one-day conference, EERE Peer Review Best Practices Workshop, conducted in January 2010 and attended by experts from across the government, academe and the private sector.
 This conference featured descriptions the merit review processes and research strategies of each of the Federal Government’s major basic and applied research programs as well as speakers from companies and universities that are among the best in getting research ideas into the commercial market.